 Ethics and Boundaries: Ethics and Technology

-In this program, social workers will explore how technology can affect work-life including practice and communication improvements.
+In this online program, social workers will explore how technology can affect work-life including practice and communication improvements.
 We will learn about the common pitfalls of using technology in our work and what the new technology standards are.

 |Series||Ethics and Boundaries|

 Session will run from 10 AM - Noon and 1 - 3 PM.

 Keep you and your patients safe and protected

 We know how much technology has improved our workflow from efficiencies to accuracies.
 Technology has greatly expanded the ability of social workers to be able to interact, communicate, and assist their clients in an entirely new capacity.
 We must explore the question: what are the challenges or potential ethical dilemmas associated with relying on technology in our practices?
 Social workers are held accountable to the NASW Code of Ethics, however, there are new technology standards in the most recent revision of the NASW Code of Ethics.
 In this online program, we will develop strategies for minimizing the risk of ethical violations of using technology in social work practice.
 We will also identify the new technology standards in the revised NASW Code of Ethics.

 This program will be delivered through the use of prerecorded video content, voice annotated PowerPoint slides, and discussion prompts.
 New modules are released each week, with the instructor monitoring and interacting with participants through discussion boards.
 You can view the content and participate in the discussion boards whenever it is convenient for you each week.

 - Identify the technology‐related standards in the revised NASW Code of Ethics.